Zilu-Liu/Bayestrat/README.md

 3. The bayestratSummary function summarizes the output from bayestrat.

 Bayestrat supports the following flexible model choices and advance computation.
-1. The choices of Laplace (recommanded) and normal priors on the PC effect parameters
+1. The choices of Laplace (recommanded) and normal priors on the PC effect parameters;
-2. Covergence diagnostics
+2. Covergence diagnostics;
-3. Parallel computation with multiple cores
+3. Parallel computation with multiple cores;
 4. The package interfaces with C language and may call external software [PLINK](https://www.cog-genomics.org/plink/) if needed for large scale PC computation.

 More detailed information annd intructions on using the package are provided in the package vignette.